iocafe/iocafe-doc/source/hardware/connectors/spi/spi-connector-v1.rst

 SPI interface uses 2x5 FC-10P 2.54mm dual row IDC sockets connectors.

 Connectors soldered to both microcontroller and device PCB boards are male.
 Ends of connecting cable are female.
-The cable is straight cable, and connects pin 1 to pin 1, pin 2 to pin 2...
+Flat ribbon cable can be used, and connect pin 1 to pin 1, pin 2 to pin 2...
-Flat ribbon cable can be used.
+This spec supports connecting up to three slave devices to one master.

 .. figure:: pics/spi-connector-and-cable.png